 But what makes virtual guard services unique (and extremely beneficial) is that they will only send out alerts if unusual activity is detected.
 For instance, an alert can be sent to the admin’s phone if someone has tried to open a door access point with an incorrect passcode.

-Virtual guard services are also scalable and personalized based on the business’s needs.
+Virtual security guard services are also scalable and personalized based on the business’s needs.
 They typically use multiple types of security features, such as video surveillance systems, access controls, and alarms.

-However, an issue many businesses experienced with virtual security guard services was an influx of false alarms.
+However, an issue many businesses experienced with virtual guard services was an influx of false alarms.
 Some video monitoring systems would send an alert if any unexpected motion was detected – like a package delivery or an employee stopping by during off-hours.

 Thankfully, video verification is seemingly the perfect solution to this problem.